CHILD CUSTODY & PARENTING RIGHTS · NORTH CAROLINA

 We help you document the things that matter — and present them clearly when it counts.

-Protecting your relationship with your child
+Protecting your relationship

 Custody outcomes shape birthdays, bedtimes, and the thousand ordinary moments that make you a parent.
 We approach every case with that weight in mind — pursuing arrangements that keep you present in your child’s everyday life, not just on paper.